mikeric/rivets/README.md

 #### Testing

 Rivets.js uses [Jasmine](http://pivotal.github.com/jasmine/) as the testing framework.
-You can run the tests by opening the *test.html* file.
+You can run the tests by opening */spec/index.html*.